thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/tuya.md

 ### Prerequisites

-The first step is install the smart device control application (Smart Life, Tuya Smart or other) on your mobile device.
-And register your Smart Plug device in the application.
+The first step is to install the smart device control application (Smart Life, Tuya Smart, or other) on your mobile device and register your Smart Plug device in the application.

 {% include images-gallery.html imageCollection="tuya-application-add-device" %}